Bretto/profiles/README.md

 - pending state on img upload
 - img rotation on desktop
 - error handling on profile form and img upload
+- delete needs to remove the pics form storage